Garrett Berry: 2022

 Berry made his Formula 4 debut as a guest driver in the final round of the 2022 French F4 Championship at Circuit Paul Ricard.
 He would finish his first race in 17th, the second race in 20th, and wouldn't finish the last race but as he completed 90% of the race distance, he was classified as coming in 22nd place.

 2023

-He would receive the support of the Winfield Racing School to compete in the series full time in 2023 French F4 Championship.
-Berry had a rough first half of the year, as he claimed his first podium and victory at the second race of the third round at Pau, the next round at Circuit de Spa-Francorchamps provided a second podium for him.
-The next round at Misano got him a second win in Formula 4 and at the second to last race at the final round at Circuit Paul Ricard, where he made his debut in the series last year, he got a final podium, finishing the season in 6th place with 124 points in a stellar rookie campaign.
+Berry would receive the support of the Winfield Racing School to compete in the series full time in 2023 French F4 Championship.
+He had a rough first half of the year, as he claimed his first podium and victory at the second race of the third round at Pau, the next round at Circuit de Spa-Francorchamps provided a second podium for him.
+The next round at Misano got him a second win in Formula 4 and at the second to last race at the final round at Circuit Paul Ricard, where he made his debut in the series last year, he got a final podium, finishing the season in sixth place with 124 points in a stellar rookie campaign.